SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

   * Manage Entity Type Configs
   * Create access keys
 * **Sumo Logic Access ID and Key**.
 When you deploy the solution, you’ll need to supply a Sumo Logic [Access ID and Access Key](/docs/manage/security/access-keys/), which enable you to use Sumo Logic APIs.
 Make sure you have the role capabilities listed above before generating the Access ID and Key.
 * **AWS credentials**.
-To deploy the solution, you will need to log onto the [AWS Console]([AWS Console](https://console.aws.amazon.com/console/)).
+To deploy the solution, you will need to log onto the [AWS Console](https://console.aws.amazon.com/console).
 As necessary, you may add JSON text to an existing or a new policy associated with an AWS IAM role as described in the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-and-attach-iam-policy.html).
 * **Monitors**.
 The Cloud Infrastructure Security for AWS solution comes with pre-packaged alerts in the form of Sumo Logic Monitors.
 To understand more about their capabilities please visit the [Monitors](/docs/alerts/monitors/) page.

 #### Deployment options